-For example, the vertex cover size algorithm has the following signature:
+The vertex cover size algorithm is one example operation.
+It has the following signature:

+'''

 vertexCoverSize (useGreedy:Boolean) : Integer

+'''
-That means, the algorithm is called via 'vertexCoverSize' and needs one argument of type vertexCover(true)

-Boolean (to decide, which heuristic to use).
+That means, the algorithm is called via 'vertexCoverSize' and needs one argument of type Boolean (to decide, which heuristic to use).
 Furthermore, the signature indicates that the return value is of type Integer.

 Calling the algorithm looks like this: